xtuml/training/courses/System Modeling with the xtUML Editor/Packages/Packages and Visibility Quiz.md

 __Type:__  Radio Buttons

-__Question:__  What decoration notes that an element has private visibility?
+__Question:__  What decoration shows that an element has private visibility?

 __Choices:__
   - A: +